 “A typical 12-ounce chocolate milkshake contains up to 560 calories,” says Ismail.
 “Add to that a slice of cake, for 250 calories, a handful of candy, for 100 calories, a splash of whipped cream and the list keeps going.
 These can go up to at least 1,500 calories.”

 In fact, the calorie count of The Black Lion’s Strawberry Volcano Freakshake is 2,300 – so proceed with caution.
+It’s also good to know the recommended daily calorie intake.

 Out of flavour